 Deploying and managing the Wide Area Network (WAN) has become more challenging.
 Engineers face several design challenges, such as traffic flow decentralizing, inefficient WAN link utilization, routing protocol convergence, and application performance issues with active-active WAN edge designs.
 Active-active WAN designs that spray and pray over multiple active links present technical and business challenges.

 To do this efficiently, you have to understand application flows.
 There may also be performance problems.
-When packets get to the other end, there may be out-of-order packets as each link propagates at different speeds.
+When packets reach the other end, there may be out-of-order packets as each link propagates at different speeds.
 The remote end has to be reassembled and put back together, causing jitter and delay.
 Both high jitter and delay are bad for network performance.
 To recap on WAN virtualization, including the drivers for SD-WAN, you may follow this SD WAN tutorial.

 What is WAN Virtualization